Fort Knox to host 2025 Oktoberfest celebration Sept. 19

-Fort Knox Directorate of Family and Morale, Welfare and Recreation Oktoberfest event flyer.
-(Flyer provided by DFMWR staff)
+FORT KNOX, Ky. — The Fort Knox Directorate of Family and Morale, Welfare and Recreation will host its annual Oktoberfest celebration at Brooks Parade Field from 5-10 p.m.
+Sept.
+19.

+The event will feature live music and multiple rounds of friendly competition for adults.
+There will be a hayride, pumpkin patch and an inflatable fun zone for children who attend.
+German-inspired cuisine, such as Bratwurst and Schnitzel, and drinks will be also available for purchase.

+The event is free and open to the public.
+No pets, coolers or outside food or beverages are allowed at the event.

 |Date Taken: